Dr. Ishraq Shabib - Assistant Professor at Central Michigan University

 Jahangir Khan Lodhi - Graduate Student, Central Michigan University

 Microstructural and Electrochemical Investigation of 3-D printed Stainless steel

 I am currently working on the investigation of electrochemical and microstructural behavior of 3-D printed stainless steel.
 This project aims to investigate the electrochemical behavior of 3-D printed stainless steel as there is no literature available on this topic yet, As 3-D printing of metals is a recent trend in the modern world due to the fact of cost reduction, less energy consumption, design effective and mass production associated to it.
 This project is based on the electrochemical study of 3-D printed stainless steel in different electrolytes based on varying pH level and different concentration of Chloride ions in De-Ionized water.
 This electrochemical data of 3-D printed stainless steel will help to formulate an iso-Corrosion diagram for this system.

-Christina Hill - Undergraduate Student, Neuroscience and Pre-medical, Central Michigan University
+Turner Systma - Undergraduate Student, Central Michigan University

 Mckay Lynn Matheson - Undergraduate Student, Central Michigan University